 Better coping skills during hardship

-When you are a hostage of negative thoughts and self-doubt, it’s hard to be confident.
+When you are hostage to negative thoughts and self-doubt, it’s hard to be confident.
 Positive thoughts and expectations reassure you that everything is going to be alright.
 No matter the challenges, a positive mindset teaches you something good about every situation.

 Have you ever wondered why your plans fail or never fully take off?
 This might be because you aren’t confident enough to take the right steps.
 It could also be because you remain focused on negative outcomes rather than positive outcomes.
 Several of the most successful people in the world faced great challenges in their path to greatness.
 Bill Gates’ first company, Traf-O-Data didn’t do as well as expected and eventually shut down.
 Gates didn’t let this failure stop him from trying again.
 It was his optimism and determination that made him one of the most successful people on Earth.